 - Overseas Institutional Visit Award, ESRC, 2007

-Mehdi welcomes applications from potential doctoral students in the related areas of globalisation, international management and transnational governance.
+Mehdi welcomes applications from potential doctoral students in the area of globalization and international management.
 He is particularly, but not exclusively, interested in the following topics:

-- Identity management in global and internationalising organisations
+- Identity management in global and internationalizing organizations

 - Globalization in the professional services sector

-- Globalisation in business schools and universities more broadly
+- Globalization in business schools and universities more broadly

 - The ethics of international business